-Pending the counting of absentee ballots, the state legislature has taken on a newer look
+Pending the counting of absentee ballots, the state legislature has taken on a newer look (Updated..
+Absentees saved Nesiba & Healy)

 The GOP appears to have crushed nearly everything in it’s path, with few exceptions.

-One thought on “Pending the counting of absentee ballots, the state legislature has taken on a newer look”
+5 thoughts on “Pending the counting of absentee ballots, the state legislature has taken on a newer look (Updated..
+Absentees saved Nesiba & Healy)”

 Forgot to add the District 1 Democrat to your House count.
 Speaking of which holy crap did District 1 voters dislike their Democrat incumbents.